1800 819 961 (free call)

 Adelaide Metro provides public transport services in South Australia.

 Transport Subsidy Scheme provides taxi fare subsidies for people with permanent and severe disabilities

 The Retirement Villages Unit in the Office for Ageing Well promotes and enforces compliance with legislation, provides general advice and information about retirement villages and assists in resolving disputes between residents and operators.

 Service SA provides a range of online, phone and face to face services to support driver licensing and vehicle registration and information about mySAGOV.

 Seniors Car Parking

-Contact Centre Management at the shopping centre to see if they offer dedicated parking places for older people.
+Contact Centre Management at your preferred shopping centre to see if they offer dedicated parking places for older people.

 Technology for Ageing and Disability SA Inc.